Legal 500 2022

-Gavin Kealey is known for his considerable expertise in acting as Counsel in domestic and international arbitrations.
-He also has an established practice as an arbitrator.
-His arbitrations cannot be described with any particularity in view of the confidentiality of the process.
-However he is regularly appointed and instructed on substantial commercial cases where his skills as a legal and factual analyst, as a cross-examiner, and as an advocate highly respected by the international markets, are in high demand.
+Gavin Kealey is known for his considerable expertise in domestic and international arbitrations.
+He is regularly instructed as Counsel on substantial commercial cases where his skills as a legal and factual analyst, as a cross-examiner, and as an advocate highly respected by the international markets, are in high demand.

 Gavin Kealey has considerable experience of international arbitrations for and against U.S. pharmaceutical and medical companies (mostly, the largest in the world).

 Given the international and commercial nature of his practice, Gavin Kealey often advises on issues of private international law: on issues of governing law, jurisdiction, anti-suit injunctions.
 He is constantly involved in the important strategic and tactical decisions that need to be made on these issues which often directly or indirectly affect the outcome of any dispute.

 Gavin Kealey has an established product liability practice with a focus on the insurance aspects of pharmaceutical and aviation industries.